Tropical Storm Dalila causes flooding, mudslides along Mexican coast as system slowly departs

 (FOX Weather)

-Norcross said this area to watch could possibly have implications for Acapulco.
+FOX Weather Hurricane Specialist Bryan Norcross said Invest 94E could possibly have implications for Acapulco, Mexico.

-"Early projections show a potential storm track just offshore of Acapulco toward the end of next week, though the forecast is quite uncertain," Norcross noted.
+"Early projections show a potential storm track just offshore of Acapulco toward the end of this week, though the forecast is quite uncertain," Norcross noted.

 Wind gusts are expected to increase in strength over the coming days.

-Warm water temperatures will help the chances of a tropical cyclone.
+Warm water temperatures will help the chances of a tropical depression or tropical storm developing.
 If winds reach 40 mph, this system would be named Erick.

 The Eastern Pacific hurricane season runs from May 15 to Nov.
 30.